mhmdouali06/ouali-mohammed-api-infinitivebyte/README.md

 # Property Management Application

 This Property Management Application is designed to handle various aspects of property management, including adding properties, managing tenants, and monitoring rental payments.
-The application also includes optional features such as property filtering and sorting, automated email notifications (mocked), and unit tests.
+The application also includes optional features such as property filtering and sorting, automated email notifications.

 ## Set Up the Environment: